richardhand/aem-core-wcm-components/content/src/content/jcr_root/apps/core/wcm/components/search/v1/search/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-Quick Search (v1 - sandbox)
+Quick Search (v1)
 ====
 Search component written in HTL.

 ## Features

 ### Use Object
-The Search component uses the `com.adobe.cq.wcm.core.components.sandbox.models.Search` Sling model as its Use-object.
+The Search component uses the `com.adobe.cq.wcm.core.components.models.Search` Sling model as its Use-object.

 ### Behavior
 When the user is scrolling down the results, if the hidden results below are less than the visible results, more results